vinit-masrani/Python/Python.md

 **1. Single line comment**
-In python, we use # special character to start the comment.
+In python, we use # special character to start the comment. <br>
 **2. Multi-line comment**
 To have a multi-line comment in Python, we use triple single quotes at the beginning and at the end of the comment.